 - Pain responses

 - Regulating body temperature

-Examining the endocannabinoid system’s CB1 receptors and CB2 receptors
+Examining the ECS’s CB1 receptors and CB2 receptors

 - Regulation of anxiety and stress

 - Slowing growth of cancerous tumors

 - Moderating and enhancing the immune system

 Meanwhile, CB2 receptors are most prevalent in our immune system, spleen, gastrointestinal tract, and throughout our peripheral nervous system.
 Not only do they aid homeostasis and boost our immunity, but they allow us to combat inflammation and help repair tissue damage.
 It’s possible for cells to contain both CB1 receptors and CB2 receptors, each serving a different vital role for that cell’s health and function.

 What happens when you have an endocannabinoid deficiency?